-Are you thinking of working with a pet business coach but feel unsure as to how much you should be spending?
+Are you considering working with a coach but feel unsure about how much you could be spending?

 I wish I could give you an exact figure, but the answer is ‘it depends.’